 Afterwards, the researchers checked their anger levels in another pencil-and-paper test.
 Finally, they were to do the rowing or combat exercises.
 And, of course, they went through the test again.

 But, wait, this wasn’t over.
-The whole cycle got repeated thrice.
+The researchers repeated the whole cycle thrice.
 (Talk of psychological studies!)

 The researchers at the beginning had assumed that their study will prove that:

-- anger reduced when the exercise had movements unlike aggressive motions, and
+- anger will come when the exercise had non-aggressive movements,

-- people working out together got less angry.
+- people who work out together will get less angry.

 But they were wrong on both of these assumptions.

-It was this: The individual rowers had reduced their anger the most.
+The rowers who rowed alone had reduced their anger the most.

 Does The Best Fighter Ever Get Angry?